crawltime/charactersay/README.md

 # charactersay
 A fork of: https://github.com/jcn/cowsay-py with just more character support.
+That's literally all